Tourmi/Retro-ML/README.md

 * Microsoft Visual C++ 2010 SP1 Runtime (x64) must be installed for Bizhawk to run

 ## Building the dependencies
-Run these commands starting from the root of the repository
+Run these commands starting from the root of the repository.
+Alternatively, you may use the buildDependencies script.

 ### SharpNEAT
 ```